 Rise in Screen Time: How to Protect Your Family’s Vision

-The COVID-19 pandemic has changed the way people socialize and communicate.
-Society has become more dependent on technology, which has led to an increase in screen time among all age groups.
+Society has become increasingly more dependent on technology, which has led to an increase in screen time among all age groups.
 This is a convenient, yet dangerous trend that can have negative effects on vision health.

 Effects on Eye Health